Ph.D., English Literature, Indiana University (w/ a certificate in Germanic Philology), expected 2019.

 “Infernal Logic: Making Soteriology in The Old English Vision of St. Paul and The Descent into Hell,” (In Preparation).

-Entry in e-Clavis: Christian Apocrypha for the North American Society for the Study of Christian Apocryphal Literature: Vindicta Salvatoris (In Preparation).
+Entries in e-Clavis: Christian Apocrypha, a dictionary for the North American Society for the Study of Christian Apocryphal Literature: Vindicta Salvatoris, The Legend of the Holy Rood (in preparation) Post Peccatum Adae, Niðrstigningarsaga, Ystoria Adda.

 “Medieval English Literature,” The Teacher’s Toolbox. http://www1.easternct.edu/speichera/index/understanding-literary-history/medieval-english-literature/ (9/26/15).